The Research Process

 Using AND/OR to connect your keywords

-To search effectively in the catalogue or databases you will need to connect your keywords using AND/OR.
+To search effectively in Omni or databases you will need to connect your keywords using AND/OR.

 AND is used to connect the keywords that capture the different concepts of your research question or topic.
 AND narrows your search: the more ANDs you have connecting your keywords the fewer records you will pull up in your search, because AND tells the catalogue or database that both keywords must appear in the record for it to be found.